Supporting Undocumented Students in the Quest for a College Education

 There are many scholarships out there, local and national, that don't require citizenship status.
 Check the eligibility requirements section of any scholarship of interest.
 If it makes no mention of citizenship or residency status, then it is open to undocumented students.
 If you're unsure, reach out to the scholarship organization before applying.
 Here are some of my preferred jumping off points when searching for these type of scholarships:

-- MALDEF's Scholarship Resource Guide: A great, inclusive list of scholarships that do not require citizenship status to apply.
+- MALDEF's Scholarship Resources: A great, inclusive list of scholarships that do not require citizenship status to apply.

 Is there a list of colleges that support high-achieving undocumented students?